-Effect on the statement of income for the years ended
+Effect on the st Income for the

 Variable Change in December 31, December 31,

-NAV% 2023 2022
+NAV% 2024 2023

-Net Asset Value (NAV) +/-5 319,701 170,534
+Net Asset Value (NAV) +/-5 620,084 319,701

-+/-10 639,403 341,069
++/-10 1,240,169 639,403

 Currency risk

 Currency risk is the risk that the value of financial instruments will fluctuate due to changes in foreign exchange rates.
 The Company does not have any significant exposure to currency risk, as all its significant monetary assets and monetary liabilities are denominated in Saudi Riyals and US Dollars.
 The Company did not undertake significant transactions in currencies other than Saudi Riyals and US Dollars during the year and Saudi Riyals is pegged to the US Dollars thus the Company is not exposed to any currency risk.